Hilbert's Sixth Problem and Soft Logic: Discussion

 \section{Discussion}

 In the paper, we presented a new approach to classical probability theory by distinguishing between two events whose probability is zero.
 When Kolmogorov published probability theory, the scientific world was in turmoil over the probabilistic interpretation of quantum theory.
 In fact, Kolmogorov developed the theory in accordance with the model developed by Pascal and Fermat in the 17th century.
 Our approach extends classical probability theory by distinguishing between the different multiples of the number zero.
 We defined a new type of numbers called soft numbers.
-Algebraically, soft numbers are equivalent to the dual numbers developed by Clifford \cite{Clifford1871}.
-The difference lies in the distinction that the infinitesimal space arises directly from the creation of a space of infinitely many zeros that are distinct from one another, and in the geometric interpretation of the zero axis.
-This discovery allows us to create a new coordinate system that is non-Cartesian and produces a simple geometric model of a Möbius-strip.
-In doing so, we link the two parts of Hilbert's sixth problem.